zldzksk1/USC-CSCI-526-Advanced-Mobile-Game/README.md

 Our team implemented Spiderman-inspired themed platformer where the player swings around on spheres to traverse the level.
 You are able to grab math collectables to defeat enemies while improving your math skills in the process.
 As you go, the levels get more and more complex, with different obstacles and challenges in your way.
-* I modified the game object design
+* I modified some of prefabs' design

 Engin: Unity
 Language: C#

-#game images
+# Game Images
 level selection <br>
 ![game image1](https://github.com/zldzksk1/USC-CSCI-526-Advanced-Mobile-Game/blob/main/Images/game001.png)